-Loops are areas of the network where flow direction is ambiguous.
-Within a loop, resources can flow in either direction.
+Loops are areas of the network where flow direction is ambiguous and resources can flow in either direction.
 Loops are expected with mesh networks, but usually indicate error conditions in radial networks.
 You can discover loops using the Trace tool with the Loops trace type set.

 To learn more, see Utility network trace types.